Microscopy and Photography

 In 2007 I bought a microscope and started with microphotography using my microscope and a web cam.
 As many programs that were available at low cost were not able to do what I wanted I wrote the program MICAM to assist me with taking photographs.

 The problem for me was that I now had to maintain two programs, so if I came up with a new feature I had to implement it twice.
-As my spare time is limited I thought of a method of combining MICAM and DIGAM.
+As my spare time is limited I combined MICAM and DIGAM starting with version 2.0.

 Using a Webcam